 - Take time to prepare.
 Read the story and understand how it illustrates spiritual fitness.
 Use the infographic as a visual guide to explain how the individual in the story connects the dots of the framework of spiritual fitness.
-Ask the following: - o What influences (internal and external) are impacting the person? - Which of the elements of spiritual fitness (personal faith, foundational values, moral living) is the person exercising. - o How many of the seven indicators of spiritual fitness are illustrated in the story? - Select discussion questions: - Read the discussion and reflection questions and answer them for yourself. - Select which questions are most suited to use with your Marines and Sailors. - o Brainstorm additional questions that might resonate with your Marines and Sailors.
+Ask the following questions: - What influences (internal and external) are impacting the person? - Which of the elements of spiritual fitness (personal faith, foundational values, moral living) is the person exercising. - How many of the seven indicators of spiritual fitness are seen in the life of the person in the story?

+Select discussion questions:

+- \circ Read the discussion and reflection questions and answer them for yourself. - Select which questions are most suited to use with your Marines and Sailors. - o Brainstorm additional questions that might resonate with your Marines and Sailors.